CiscoSE/Netconf_Loopback/README.md

 # Netconf_Loopback

-Using ncclient to configure a Loopback interface on a IOS-XR device
+Simple script using ncclient to configure a Loopback interface on a IOS-XR device.